SheldonCompton/ProgrammingClubGame/README.md

 # ProgrammingClubGame

-Code and files for OSHS programming club project
-This project is to ultimate;y become a bootable game, written in pure x86 ASM.
+This project is to ultimately become a bootable game, written in pure x86 ASM.

 THE END